cameronbourke/react-native-cp-update-button/README.md

 				...
 				<UpdateAppButton
 					component={AppLogo}
-					// default value for checkForUpdate is the below checkForUpdate={
+					// below is the default value for checkForUpdate checkForUpdate={
 						onMount: true, // will check on mount of the component
 						onResume: false, // will check when the app resumes
-						onInterval: false, // will check every interval in milliseconds (checkEvery)
+						onInterval: false, // will check every interval in milliseconds (checkEvery) while the component is mounted
 						checkEvery: 5 * 60 * 1000 // the length of the interval that ^ will use if true
 					},
 				/>